Parity-encoding-based quantum computing with Bayesian error tracking: Results

-An RHG lattice is built with linear three-qubit cluster states called \textit{microclusters} \cite{gimeno2015from}.
-The process is composed of two steps: In step 1, a \textit{central} microcluster and two \textit{side} microclusters are merged by two fusions to form a five-qubit cluster state called a \textit{star cluster}, as shown in Fig.~\ref{fig:building_lattice}(a).
-The qubit with degree four in a star cluster is called a \textit{central qubit} and the other four qubits are called \textit{side qubits}.
-In step 2, the side qubits of star clusters are fused with each other, as shown in Fig.~\ref{fig:building_lattice}(b).
-Eventually, only the central qubits constitute the lattice and they are measured in appropriate bases.

-The locations of the $H$ gates in fusions (called \textit{$H$-configuration}) may be chosen arbitrarily, but we here consider two specific configurations and call them ``HIC'' and ``HIS.''
-In the HIC (HIS) configuration, the $H$ gates in step 1 are applied on the qubits in central (side) microclusters [see Fig.~\ref{fig:building_lattice}(a)].
-Whereas, the $H$ gates in step 2 are arranged in the same pattern for both the configurations [see Fig.~\ref{fig:building_lattice}(b)].
+An RHG lattice can be built with two types of linear three-qubit graph states called \textit{central and side microclusters} \cite{gimeno2015from, herr2018local}.
+The process is composed of two steps (see Fig. \ref{fig:building_lattice}): In step~1, a central microcluster and two side microclusters are merged by two fusions to form a five-qubit graph state named a \textit{star cluster} composed of one \textit{central qubit} and four \textit{side qubits}.
+In step~2, the side qubits of star clusters are fused to form an RHG lattice.
+Eventually, the lattice includes only the central qubits, which are measured in appropriate bases for MBQC.
+For step~2, we consider two options: (i) Star clusters with successful step-1 fusions may be post-selected, or (ii) all generated star clusters are used regardless of the fusion results.
+The locations of the Hadamard gates during fusions (called \textit{$H$-configuration}) may be chosen arbitrarily.
+Here, we define two specific $H$-configurations: \textit{Hadamard-in-center (HIC)} and \textit{Hadamard-in-side (HIS)}.
+In the HIC (HIS) configuration, the Hadamard gates in step~1 are applied on qubits in the central (side) microclusters, as shown in Fig. \ref{fig:building_lattice}.
+Whereas the Hadamard gates in step~2 are arranged in the same pattern for both configurations.

-Nonideal fusions during lattice building render some qubits deficient as described previously.
-Figure~\ref{fig:nonideal_fusions} shows the processes that central qubits become deficient by nonideal step-1 and 2 fusions when the HIC configuration is used.
-A step-1 fusion may make one central qubit or two side qubits deficient and the errors in the side qubits are propagated to the nearby central qubits after step 2.
-A step-2 fusion may make one or two central qubits deficient.
-For the HIS configuration, $q_\mr{sign}$ and $q_\mr{lett}$ should be swapped accordingly.
-Note that the sign and letter errors of a fusion always affect different types (``primal'' or ``dual'' \cite{raussendorf2006fault}) of qubits.
-Thus, the correlation between these two errors, if any, can be neglected if the primal and dual lattices are considered separately.
+Nonideal fusions during lattice building render some central qubits in the final lattice deficient, as shown in Fig.~\ref{fig:building_lattice} when the HIC configuration is used.
+When the HIS configuration is used, the positions of $q_\mathrm{sign}$ and $q_\mathrm{lett}$ in the figure are swapped.
+Note that errors in the side qubits are propagated to the nearest central qubits after step~2.
+Correlation between the sign and letter errors of a fusion, if any, can be neglected if the primal and dual lattices are considered separately, since these errors respectively affect primal and dual \cite{raussendorf2006fault} qubits (or vice versa).

-\section{Noise model}
+\subsection{Noise model}